-I recently stopped for lunch at Aloha Mixed Plate (1285 Front St.) in Lahaina, Maui and the ocean view from the outside dining patio was spectacular.
-Over a meal of Shoyu chicken, fresh fish and teriyaki beef, Kelly Freeland, a longtime employee at the restaurant, explained the history of the mixed plate during planation times.
+I stopped for lunch at Aloha Mixed Plate (1285 Front St.) in Lahaina, Maui and the ocean view from the outside dining patio was spectacular.
+Over a meal of Shoyu chicken, fresh fish and teriyaki beef, Kelly Freeland, a longtime employee at the restaurant, explained the history of the mixed plate during plantation times.
 Not only was I eating a meal reminisce of a typical farmers lunch, she had more history to share about old Lahaina.
-As farm workers settled in communities, Kelly’s great grandfather, George Freeland, supplied them with entertainment and a place buy goods.
+As farm workers settled in communities, Kelly’s great grandfather, George Freeland, supplied them with entertainment and a place to buy goods.

 In 1905, Mr. Freeland built the Pioneer Inn (685 Wharf St.), a plantation-style hotel on the water’s edge of the Lahaina Harbor.
 He branched out selling liquor, food and clothes but the main attraction was a theater with traveling stage shows and silent movies.
 Farm workers spent the weekend at the Pioneer Inn being entertained and buying their provisions.
 A walk through the hotel (now a Best Western) speaks of the old days with a wooden sign stating the rules for lodging, including “women is not allowed in you room”.
 The hotel is listed in the US National Register of Historical Places.

 Through the years, Maui has history and food to tell a story of it’s past.